|Short for "Internet Service Provider" - any company that provides internet to a user or agency.|

 The operating costs associated with current mobile satellite devices can be extremely prohibitive for many agencies.
 The physical devices themselves can range from hundreds to thousands of dollars, while the voice and data rates can cost vastly more than regular terrestrial based providers, especially for mobile satellite internet.
 Any individual or agency who plans to own and operate a mobile satellite communications device should investigate plans up front, and know what costs are going to be incurred.

 Any personnel using satellite devices should be educated on their proper use and what costs are associated with each one.
 As our working environment becomes more and more dependent on connectivity, casual users may not be aware of all of the background data a single connected computer may use, including downloading system updates, emails, or corporate file sharing programs.
-Unless users are on some form of unlimited plan, all unnecessary data usage should be restricted, and no unauthorized access to the satellite terminals should be allowed!
+Unless users are on some form of unlimited plan, all unnecessary data usage should be restricted, and no unauthorised access to the satellite terminals should be allowed!
 A single mobile satellite data terminal may end up costing tens of thousands of dollars in a single month if used like a regular connection, a problem that is compounded if more than one terminal is in use by an agency.

 Some satellite communications equipment, especially unidirectional satellite data terminals, can emit harmful amounts of radio and microwaves when in use.
 Users should clearly read the instruction manuals and pay attention to any hazard or warning stickers or labels.
 Users should never stand within 1 meter of the front of a unidirectional ground terminal, and ideally terminals should be placed at higher elevation to avoid risk of mismanagement.